 Long story short, avoid omnivore warning from MailChimp by keeping your email list clean.

-What does DeBounce do to help you remove the Mailchimp Omnivore Warning?
+How DeBounce Helps to Remove Mailchimp Omnivore Warning?

 You can bypass the MailChimp Omnivore warning, reduce your list bounce rate and increase your Return on Investment by using DeBounce email validation platform.
 You have these options after your list has been validated and cleaned up: